swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-14-continuous-deployment-of-the-model-with-mlem-and-the-cicd-pipeline.md

 ## Steps

-### Set up access to the container registry of your cloud provider
+### Set up access to the container registry of the cloud provider

 MLEM will need to access the container registry inside the CI/CD pipeline to push the Docker image.